New America office – shelves full of books, fancy stairs, delicious tea, everything you need for productive intellectual work

 My direct supervisors during fellowship were Emily Tamkin (Emily knows Russian as she received her bachelor’s in Russian Literature from Columbia and her master’s in Russian and East European Studies from Oxford), who is responsible for the social media and weekly digest, and Fuzz Hogan– managing editor, who leads Editorial, Events and Communications Department in New America.
 Fuzz is a former CNN journalist.
 He decided to join New America two years ago was because this think tanks is among the leaders in using digital tools in its work.
 Having such an incredible background, both decided to join New America team, because there are real instruments to influence on policy issues.

-Among them, there are 12 people within the department: 2 people working with audio-video, 3 for events, and the rest for editing and com_dsc7101munications tasks.
+Among them, there are 12 people within the department: 2 people working with audio-video, 3 for events, and the rest for editing and communications tasks.
 The communication team has meeting once a week where they discuss all future events and plans.
 There are also a monthly general meeting with the Programs experts and fellows.

 Some astonishment communications facts to be proud